Bellarmine College of Liberal Arts

 The Critical Language Scholarship (CLS) Program is a fully-funded overseas language and cultural immersion program for American undergraduate and graduate students with the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries.

-Languages: The CLS Program offers instruction in fifteen critical languages:
+Languages: The CLS Program offers instruction in fourteen critical languages:

 No Previous Study Required